-For the year ended December 31, 2013, total capital expenditures at the Delson plant totalled approximately \$190,000.
-The major portion of these expenditures were for upgrading the site's railroad tracks, building a new electric sub-station and renovating the doors of the oil plant.
+For the year ended December 31, 2014, total capital expenditures at the Delson plant totalled approximately \$475,000.
+The major portion of these expenditures were incurred to maintain the efficiency of the operating assets.

 The plant currently produces a wide range of products, serving all major markets.
 The Delson plant is located within minutes of Montreal, on both the Canadian National Railway Company and Canadian Pacific Railway main lines.
 It has good truck access to major population centres in Central and Eastern Canada and the United States and to major eastern ports for offshore export shipments.